-Charles University has a number of student cafeterias and university canteens at different University locations (Prague, Pilsen and Hradec Králové).
+Charles University has several student cafeterias and university canteens at different University locations (Prague, Pilsen, and Hradec Králové).
 CU refectories provide a wide range of meals and snacks at reasonable prices.
 For more information about catering and refectories at CU, please visit the following website: http://kam.cuni.cz/KAMEN-1.html